MobilePayDev/MobilePay-Online/README.md

 When the Acquirer reply (or timeout), make sure you Patch our authorisationAttempt with the new status.

 ### Step 8 Move to hidden Production
-Ask developer@mobilepay.dk for an invitation to the Production Developer Portal https://developer.mobilepay.dk/ to get Production credentials, similar to sandbox.
-Deploy your solution into "hidden production".
+Please visit https://developer.mobilepay.dk/products/online/verification to see details of how to move to hidden production.
+This includes: Deploy your solution into "hidden production".
 Make a test webshop, and share the link to it with us (developer@mobilepay.dk) for a "slim certification".
 Do not proceed to step 9 before we´re happy!

 ### Step 9 Public production
 Document everything (including Checkout with all features) towards your Merchants in a fantastic documentation.
 Just the way your customers want it.
 Go live!